pvcraven/2019_spring_web_dev/source/final/espersen/index.rst

 History of topic / library of code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 There was not always CSS and the ability to change the styling and other aspects
 of the web browser.
-In the early web browsing days, when Mosaic and and other
+In the early days of web browsing, when Mosaic and and other
 early stage web clients were out, the only things you could change were the color
 and style of the font you see.
-Eventually, the people complained about custom
+Eventually, people complained about wanting custom
 touches and that they wanted more from their browsing clients.
 That is when a few
 people teamed up and made CSS.
 The first CSS idea was brought to attention by
 Bert Bos and Håkon Wium Lie.
 [CSSHistory]_